 The stress interview is not a very nice way to be introduced to the company that may end up being your future employer.
 It is, however, a technique employers sometimes use to weed out candidates who cannot handle adversity.
 The interviewer may try to artificially introduce stress into the interview by asking questions so quickly that the candidate doesn't have time to answer each one.
 Another interviewer trying to introduce stress may respond to a candidate's answers with silence.
 The interviewer may also ask weird questions, not to determine what the job candidate answers, but how he or she answers.

 According to Interviewing by The National Business Employment Weekly (John Wiley and Sons, 1994), the job candidate should first "recognize that you're in the situation.
 Once you realize what's happening, it's much easier to stay calm because you can mentally re-frame the situation.
 Then you have two choices: Play along or refuse to be treated so poorly."
 If you do play along, the book recommends later finding out if the reason for conducting a stress interview is legitimate.
-That will determine if this is a company for whom you want to work.
+That will determine if this is a company for which you want to work.